helenhoffman/helenhoffman.github.io/_posts/2016-09-06-How-to-Become-A-Data-Scientist.md

 3. He should know how to get/collect data, clearance, intergrate, process, program...

+4. Throughly understand the business you are conducting.

-4. Finally, to become a data scientist, you need to prepare to learn all you life all the time.
+5. Finally, to become a data scientist, you need to prepare to learn all you life all the time.